--- Presentation Rules Of Thumb ---

 the slides

-- Provide reference materials here or on slides for completeness
+- Provide reference materials here or on slides (prefered for class) for completeness

 - Your in person audience matters